 To produce a winning business case, you’ll need a solid understanding of your competitive landscape, conclusive data, and a firm grasp of your business’ goals and metrics.

-When launching any new product, a business case is needed to establish how commercially commercially valuable the product is and therefore, how financially viable the project is.
-A substantial business case will help you to gauge the profitability of your project, as it shows you how much expected revenue you can hope to make.
+When launching any new product, a business case is needed to establish how commercially valuable the product is and therefore, how financially viable the project is.
+A substantial business case will show you how much expected revenue you can hope to make.

 When estimating the price of your product, first look into your category to see what your competitors are charging for similar products.
 This will help you to gauge where your product should fit, in comparison to the market.

 In addition to benchmarking, you will also need to consider the costs you will incur throughout the project.
 The price you set for your product has to cover your supply chain, development and advertising costs, amongst other fees.